What’s The White Horse like?

 Don’t leave without trying one of the Dickensian-themed cocktails in the bar and if you’re looking to take some Surrey produce home as a souvenir, check out the Dozen Deli, which also serves a range of baked goods.
 Also look out for Gerald, the deli’s bright yellow van, zipping around town.

 Are there resident dogs at The White Horse?

 No, but Dorking is very dog-friendly so you’re sure to meet plenty when you’re out exploring.

 Where are the best dog walks near The White Horse?

 For a quick morning or evening stroll, head to the Cotmandene, a few hundred yards from the hotel.
 It’s a lovely open space but it does have a road running through the middle so make sure you keep your dog on a lead.

 Walk 15 minutes from Dorking High Street and you’ll discover the Deepdene Trail, which meanders through the beautiful Deepdene Estate.
 Here, you can discover one of the UK’s most historic Regency gardens, created by the Hope family in the 17th Century.
 There are a number of routes to follow, ranging from a 30-minute circular walk to a nine-mile hike.
 You can download a map of the trail here.

 Further afield are the beautiful Surrey Hills, where you’ll find the steep footpath leading to Box Hill – the 2012 Olympic cycling route.
 The National Trust’s three-mile Box Hill Riverside Route is a lovely walk that takes you along the River Mole.
 Alternatively, head to the Devil’s Punch Bowl where you can stroll across open fields and shady woodland.

-GET ON THE DOG AND BONE: A standard double room at The White Horse, which is owned by Bespoke Hotels, starts from £50.
-There are always special offers and deals online, too.
+A standard double room at The White Horse, which is owned by Bespoke Hotels, starts from £50.
+Look out for the special offers and deals online, too.
 For more information or to book, visit the hotel website or call 01306 881138.